Erkaman/erkaman.github.io/src/cuda_rle.md

-# PARLE - Implementing Run-length encoding in CUDA
+# Implementing Run-length encoding in CUDA

 In order to fully understand this post, it is necessary that you understand the following topics:

 * Basic CUDA programming.
+So you should know how to write and launch a kernel.
 * Prefix sum(also known as scan).
 You can study this topic [here](https://www.youtube.com/watch?v=We9j876CjtA&list=PLGvfHSgImk4aweyWlhBXNF6XISY3um82_&index=129)

 So I will be making the assumption that the reader is knowledgeable in these topics.